h-tu/h-tu.github.io/_pages/about.md

 End of Fall 2021 semester update:

-For my COMP SCI 682 final project, I made a program that plays the computer game "crossy road" by itself using Computer Vision and Reinforcement learning.
+For my COMP SCI 682 final project, I made a program that plays the computer game "crossy road" by itself using Computer Vision and Reinforcement learning. ([Playing Arcade Game with Object Recognition and Reinforcement Learning](https://github.com/h-tu/course_reports/blob/main/grad_projects/682_Final_Paper.pdf))

-Paper can be found in course page.

 Here is a visual demo: